This post may contain Affiliate Links. Please see my Disclaimer for more details.

 2) Stack your collards on top of each other, trim, and discard the thicker stems.
 The stem inside of the collards will get tender as it cooks.

-Once your greens are stemmed, roll them up like a cigar and cut crosswise.
+Roll them up like a cigar and cut collard greens crosswise.
 That's all you need to perfectly clean and prep your greens.
 Remember that collards have a thicker stem than mustard greens or turnip greens.

 Key Ingredients